Abhainn Greadhain Community Hydro Scheme for Lochaber

 LEG are looking at an exciting new project in Lochaber, one that would generate large amounts of renewable energy and provide funding for environmental projects for many years to come!

-This information is intended to answer some common questions about the scheme, if you want any further information, have a question, or would like to be kept informed please contact Lochaber Environmental Group (LEG) on 01397 700090, or email Hydro@lochaberenviro.org.uk
+The information below was intended to answer some common questions about the scheme, if you want any further information, have a question, or would like to be kept informed please contact Lochaber Environmental Group (LEG) on 01397 700090, or email [email protected]

 The Abhainn Greadhain community hydro scheme for Lochaber is in Glenachulish, to the south of the Ballachulish bridge.
 The water intake will be at an altitude of 150m and of a relatively low design, due to the shape of the river.
 The penstock (pipeline) route is still being finalised but it will be buried and head down the glen to the powerhouse near the forestry car park.